Ajiboso-Adeola/Weather-app/README.md

 Contributions, issues and feature requests are always welcome!

-I love meeting other developers, especially ones that give me advice on how to improve my work.
+I enjoy connecting with fellow developers, especially those who provide helpful advice to enhance my work.

 ### How to Contribute